stringydave/wpkgSync/README.md

 - copy the other files in this repository to c:\<WPKGsyncBuildfolder>\
 - run Inno Setup on the file: wpkgsync.iss
 - adjust the build number as required and compile (Ctrl+F9) the executable.
-- deploy the executable to run on the target computers somehow.
+- deploy the executable to run on the target computers somehow (using wpkg obviously)

 # returned codes:
 ```